Startup incubators and accelerators

 To learn more about the different types of programmes, read on.

 Collaborative programmes designed to help newly established, often young businesses succeed are the hallmark of startup incubators.
 They offer the tangible and moral support most needed during a company’s early stages, including a workspace, seed funding, mentoring and coaching.
 Their ultimate goal is to help entrepreneurs grow their businesses.
 Generally not-for-profit, startup incubators can be run by public or private entities, including universities, business schools, governments, civic groups, startup organisations and other successful entrepreneurs.
 This list highlights key startup incubators in Amsterdam and beyond.
-Note that some double as startup accelerators (for more on accelerators, see next section).

 As the world’s largest pre-seed startup incubator, the Amsterdam-Silicon Valley Founder Institute helps aspiring entrepreneurs, solo entrepreneurs and small teams get their initial traction and funding.